openebs-archive/openebs-docs/docs/alphafeatures.md

 - Kubernetes version 1.14 or higher is installed.
 - iSCSI initiator utils to be installed on all the worker nodes.
 - Recommended OpenEBS Version is 1.4 or above .
 The steps to install OpenEBS is [here](/docs/next/quickstart.html).
 - You have access to install RBAC components into `kube-system` namespace.
-The OpenEBS CSI driver components are installed in `kube-system` namespace to allow them to be flagged as system critical components.
+The OpenEBS cStor CSI driver components are installed in `kube-system` namespace to allow them to be flagged as system critical components.
 - You need to enable the feature gates `ExpandCSIVolumes` and `ExpandInUsePersistentVolumes` on `kubelet` in each worker node.
 - You need to enable the feature gates `ExpandCSIVolumes` and `ExpandInUsePersistentVolumes` on `kube-apiserver` in the master node.
 - Base OS on worker nodes can  be Ubuntu 16.04, Ubuntu 18.04 or CentOS.